viscenter/multispectral-toolkit/MANUAL.md

 ### spectralize.sh ###

 `spectralize.sh` takes sets of flatfielded folios and applies various measurements to their data.
 The output is generally referred to as a "multispectral rendering".
-The script should be run from inside the `flatfielded` folder created by `applyflats.sh`.
+The script should be run from the output folder created by `applyflats.sh`.
 It requires no arguments.

-> \# This example assumes you did not move the flatfielded folder after running applyflats.sh
-> $ cd ~/MVDaily_20121203/FLATS\_TODAY/flatfielded
+> $ cd ~/output\_folder
 > $ cd ~/source/multispectral\-toolkit/spectralize.sh

-The output images will be placed inside a folder named `multispectral` in the same directory as the `flatfielded` folder.

 It's important that all files are numbered according to the "Standard" EurekaVision Workflow.
 Misnumbered files will cause `spectralize.sh` to crash.
 See **_[Metadata](#metadata)_** for more information.